 Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of funding to meet obligations when due.
-Management monitors rolling forecasts of the Company and its associates's liquidity position and cash and cash equivalents on the basis of expected cash flows.
+Management monitors rolling forecasts of the Company's liquidity position and cash and cash equivalents on the basis of expected cash flows.